 Before installing a heat pump, you need to understand that it works differently from standard HVAC equipment that provides conditioned air.
 Your home’s heat pump functions by absorbing heat energy from the outside air and transferring it indoors if you’re using an air-source heat pump.
 If you’re using a ground-source heat pump, on the other hand, the heat transfer happens between your indoor air and the ground outside your home.

-In today’s post, the authority on heat pumps and indoor air quality services, Anthony’s Air Conditioning, shares the basic functions of a heat pump and how heating and cooling modes work.
+In today’s post, the authority on heat pumps and indoor air quality services, Anthony's Cooling-Heating-Electrical, Inc., shares the basic functions of a heat pump and how heating and cooling modes work.

 The Functions of Cooling Mode